This easy vegan mayo recipe makes a thick and creamy vegan mayonnaise with an optional garlic kick. It's super easy to make your own mayo!

 In this easy mayo recipe, it's the chickpea brine that's used.
 This brine can be homemade from dried chickpeas which are first soaked and then boiled until soft.

 Canned chickpea brine can also be used, though use cans that are BPA free.
 In regular mayo, it's eggs that are used, but in this vegan mayonnaise recipe chickpea brine makes the perfect substitute.

 Aquafaba doesn't have many nutrients in it but it makes a great egg substitute if you are vegan or have egg allergies.

-First soak the dried chickpeas overnight for 10 hours, or longer, to lessen the phytic acid which is present in all grains, nuts and seeds.
+First, soak the dried chickpeas overnight for 10 hours, or longer, to lessen the phytic acid which is present in all grains, nuts and seeds.

 Drain and rinse the chickpeas.

 In a saucepan add the soaked and rinsed chickpeas and 3 x the amount of water to how many chickpeas you have, e.g, 2 cups chickpeas in 6 cups water.
 Let it come to a boil, reduce the heat slightly and let it simmer for about 1.5-2 hours until the chickpeas are completely soft.
 Take the pan off the heat.

 Leave the chickpeas to cool right down in the water.
 This makes a better brine to work with later.
 Once they're cooled, drain them and reserve the chickpea water.
 This is your aquafaba.
 If it's very watery, you can reduce the liquid further on the stove until it achieves a thin syrupy consistency.
 Make sure it is cool again before using it.

 The simple ingredients amounts for this homemade mayonnaise are listed in the recipe card below.
 Here is a rundown of what you will need.

 - Aquafaba - homemade or use the brine from a can of chickpeas